-For most email marketers, email newsletter is the single most effective tactic for awareness, acquisition, conversion, and retention (GIGAOM Research).
-When your newsletter imparts the knowledge that your subscribers are looking for, it helps building up their trust for your brand.
+For most email marketers, an email newsletter is the single most effective tactic for awareness, acquisition, conversion, and retention (GIGAOM Research).
+When your newsletter imparts the knowledge that your subscribers are looking for, it helps to build up their trust for your brand.

 Salesforce 2014 Mobile Behavior Report found out that of subscribers who opt-in to email messages from a brand; 95% find these messages somewhat resourceful or very useful.

 So, what elements would you ideally add while designing an effective newsletter?
-Well let’s scan through a newsletter from head to toe, and understand which elements prove to be effective for a newsletter design.
+Well, let’s scan through a newsletter from head to toe, and understand which elements prove to be effective for newsletter design.

 1) Mobile-First Approach

 More than 56% of email subscribers view their emails on mobile phones.
 This clearly means that your emails should be designed keeping mobile compatibility in mind.
 Let’s understand some points to consider while designing an email for mobile devices:

 - Consider a minimum size of 44×44 for your CTA, remember your CTAs should be big enough to be visible and tappable.

 - The single-column layout is a must for mobile devices

 - Google is gradually rolling out its update wherein Gmail shall support media queries.
 But till then emails coded for Gmail app shall need a spongy layout combined with media queries called Hybrid Emails.